khuemp/bsc_portfolio/README.md

 # Bachelor Computer Science Portfolio

 Welcome to my portfolio repository!
 This repository serves as a showcase of my best work from my Bachelor of Science in Computer Science, with a focus on Software Engineering.
-It highlights a range of projects that demonstrate my skills in software development, algorithms, and other areas of computer science.
+It highlights a range of projects that demonstrate my skills in software development, algorithms, data analysis, AI planning and other areas of computer science.

+## Bachelor's Thesis

+My Bachelor's thesis, *[Impact of Type Annotation and Usage Context on Copilot’s Code Completion: An Empirical Study](https://www.se.cs.uni-saarland.de/theses/MinhKhuePhamBA.pdf)*, explores the influence of type annotations and usage context on the code completion quality of GitHub Copilot, a state-of-the-art generative AI model.

+Key contributions:

+- Conducted an empirical study to assess how type annotations and usage context affect Copilot’s performance.

+- Designed and executed experiments using 400 Python programming queries, followed by data analysis and statistical evaluation to measure accuracy and complexity.

+- Identified key factors influencing the model’s effectiveness and proposed optimizations to enhance its performance.

 ## Projects